xbeat/Machine-Learning/README.md

 Imbalanced classification is a common problem in machine learning where one class significantly outnumbers the other(s).
 This can lead to biased models that perform poorly on minority classes.
 Let's explore techniques to address this issue.

+## Confusion Matrix and Performance Metrics in Python

+Introduction to Confusion Matrix

+A confusion matrix is a fundamental tool in machine learning for evaluating classification models.
+It provides a tabular summary of the model's predictions compared to the actual outcomes, allowing us to assess various performance metrics and identify areas for improvement.

 ## Noncommutative Rings using Python

 Introduction to Noncommutative Rings